-I am currently a Ph.D.
-Candidate at the University of Illinois at Chicago.
-I investigate the role of religion in the emergence of social complexity.
+I am an anthropological archaeologist investigating the role of religion in the emergence of social complexity.
 How do early leaders use religious ritual as a base of power?
 Why do many societies across the globe develop a tradition of building ceremonial architecture as they transition from hunting and gathering to sedentary agricultural villages?
-For my dissertation research I have used modern scientific techniques to reconstruct ancient religious rituals at the Late Archaic (3000-1800 B.C.) of Huaricanga along the north-central coast of Peru.
-To learn more about this investigation, please visit the Huaricanga Archaeological Research Project (HARP) website: http://www.diggingperu.wordpress.com.
+For my dissertation research I used modern scientific techniques to reconstruct ancient religious rituals at the Late Archaic (3000-1800 B.C.) of Huaricanga along the north-central coast of Peru.
+To learn more about this investigation, please visit the Huaricanga Archaeological Research Project (HARP) website:http://www.diggingperu.wordpress.com.

 2009 M.A., University of Illinois at Chicago